Pin Grading System

 **I reserve the right to be more lenient with the grading system depending on the overall quality of the batch.**

-[ CLASS A / Standard Grade ]
+[ A GRADE / STANDARD GRADE ]

-• light scratches/nicks/scuffing/pin pricks on the metal or enamel
+• light scratches/nicks/scuffing/pin pricks on the metal or enamel (not affecting the face)

 • very minimal enamel under fill